Skip to content

 5. Western Governors University (n.d.)
 How You’ll Learn at WGU.
 Available at: https://www.wgu.edu/student-experience/how-you-learn.html

 8. U.S. Department of Education (n.d.)
-College Scorecard, Purdue University-Main Campus.
-Available at: https://collegescorecard.ed.gov/school/?243780-Purdue-University-Main-Campus
+College Scorecard: Purdue University Global.
+Available at: https://collegescorecard.ed.gov/school/?489779-Purdue-University-Global=

-9. U.S. Department of Education (n.d.)
-College Scorecard, Western Governors University.
-Available at: https://collegescorecard.ed.gov/school/?433387-Western-Governors-University
+10. U.S. Department of Education (n.d.)
+College Scorecard: Western Governors University.
+Available at: https://collegescorecard.ed.gov/school/?433387-Western-Governors-University=

 11. University of the People (n.d.)
-Fees, low cost, high quality.
+Fees | Low Cost, High Quality.
 Available at: https://www.uopeople.edu/tuition-free/processing-fees/

 At UoPeople, our blog writers are thinkers, researchers, and experts dedicated to curating articles relevant to our mission: making higher education accessible to everyone.